Cardi B Puts Website Boss On Blast After Posting Negative Reports

 “I’m not saying, ‘Oh, I only want people to post positive s**t about us’…At the end of the day, a blog is a blog and I feel like they got to post the good and the bad.
 But come on now, that biased s**t that people want to do because they on some hate campaign…It’s trash,” she continued.

 However, Cardi didn’t stop there.
 She took the time to do some research on the website.
-She found out, that they hadn’t said anything positive her or Offset for over a year.
-She claimed that websites like this only capitalize the drama in the black and entertainment industry which will then influence Caucasian-owned websites to do the exact same thing.
+She found that they hadn’t said anything positive about her or Offset for over a year.
+She claimed that websites like this only capitalize on the drama surrounding black celebs in the entertainment industry, which will then influence Caucasian-owned websites to do the exact same thing.

-Music News report that these videos have now been deleted, but it seems to be making an impact on the blogs.
+Music News reports that these videos have now been deleted, but it seems to be making an impact on the blogs.

-Despite her personal life drama, Cardi B is one of music’s most established rap acts.
+Despite any drama in her personal life, Cardi B is one of the world’s most established rap acts.
 Recently, Cardi got her own life-size sculpture after Spotify created the Pantheon.
-They honor the biggest breakthrough artists of the year who are making an undeniable impact on hip-hop music.
-The Inquisitr announced the news with Juice WRLD, Jaden Smith, and Gunna also being inducted.
+The company honors the biggest breakthrough artists of the year who are making an undeniable impact on hip-hop music.
+The Inquisitr announced the news, with Juice WRLD, Jaden Smith, and Gunna also being inducted.

 Cardi B has achieved three No. 1 singles in the U.S. since 2017 — “Bodak Yellow,” “I Like It,” and “Girls Like You.”
 Her debut album, Invasion of Privacy, topped the U.S. and Canadian album charts and won her a Best Rap Album Grammy Award this year.
 The album has been certified double platinum in the U.S. Her latest single with Bruno Mars, “Please Me,” has, so far, peaked at No. 3 on the U.S. Hot 100 singles chart.
-Cardi has a consistent amount of monthly Spotify listeners.
-She currently has over 29 million.
+Cardi has a consistent amount of monthly Spotify listeners, which currently sits at over 29 million.